 More than seventy percent of our students currently receive need-based financial aid.
 Federal, State, and campus-based programs are available to help defray the cost of education.
 The typical length of matriculation for on-campus, residential students is 4 or 5 years for a B.S. degree, 2 years for an A.S. degree, and 1 year for a M.S. degree.
-Maine Maritime Academy achieves a graduation rate for all first-time B.S. students of 64% within 6 years (based on the 1999-2003 cohort years and as reported to the Integrated Post-Secondary Education Data System/IPEDS; most recent year datum, 2003 cohort, is 67% within 6 years).
+Maine Maritime Academy achieves a graduation rate for all first-time B.S. students of 73%, graduating within six years (4 year average based on 2005-2008 cohort years) and as reported to the Integrated Post-Secondary Education Data System / IPEDS (Graduation Rates 2014-15 Survey).
 Over 90% of MMA students enrolled in the unlimited license programs successfully pass the U.S. Coast Guard license exam by graduation.

-Based on the graduating class of 2012, the average student indebtedness was \$41,909.00.
+Based on the graduating class of 2015, the average student indebtedness was \$40,047.00.